WalkerGriggs/walkergriggs.com/content/posts/pssh_primordial_soup_of_secure-ish_headers.md

 </WRMHEADER>
 ```

-Each key is assigned an algorithm.
-In this case, AES CBCS.
-PlayReady also packs with it the license acquisition url, domain service IDs, even room for custom attributes identify publishers, creation dates, etc. But the important note here is, whereas Widevine gravitates towards identifying the content holistically, PlayReady is focused on a set of keys which may or may not encompass the content.
+Each key is assigned an algorithm -- in this case, AES CBCS.
+PlayReady also packs with it the license acquisition url, domain service IDs, even room for custom attributes identify publishers, creation dates, etc. The important note here is, whereas Widevine gravitates towards identifying the content holistically, PlayReady is focused on a set of keys which may or may not encompass the content.
 Either way, there’s something to glean from “this is my content” and “these are the keys that protect my content”.

 Now for our third and final: Fairplay.

 How can I describe Apple’s approach to DRM except for “they just don’t."
 In classic Apple fashion, they march by the beat of their own drum.
 They do not use a PSSH anywhere.
 The spec said “optional” and they ran with it.
 To be fair, Apple supports a streaming key delivery which is effectively an arbitrary URI to identify single keys.
 You’ll often see these in manifests but they’re not strongly enforced.

 ```nil
 skd://demuxed?keyId=bdc1058a5ead035241e39b4a42b0f1e7
 ```

-In fact, when you look at HLS.js `onMediaEncrypted` implementation, you’ll notice that the function is one giant condition that starts with “if fairplay” (and has sinf).
+In fact, when you look at HLS.js `onMediaEncrypted` implementation, you’ll notice that the function is one giant condition that starts with “if Fairplay."
 Everyone else, parse the PSSH.

 ```nil
 if (